-The age-old debate rages on: do you ice or heat after an injury?
-You can ask twenty different medical providers and you may get twenty different answer to this same question.
+The age-old debate rage on Heat vs. Ice after an injury, You can ask twenty different medical providers and you may get twenty different answers to this same question.
 This article will help clarify any confusion surrounding this hotly debated topic (pun intended).

 We recommend icing an injured area during the first 24-48 hours after the onset of the injury.
 This is the peak inflammatory stage and will help control the amount of swelling and pain.

 As soon as you are out of the inflammatory stage it may be appropriate to introduce heat.
-Heat will increase the amount of blood flow, which in turn will help the muscle warm up.
-As an injury heals, especially if it is a soft-tissue injury (e.g. muscle, tendon or ligament), it is typically beneficial to heat the injury before exercise.
-Heat has a way of “prepping” the muscle by increasing blood flow.
+The heat will increase the amount of blood flow, which in turn will help the muscle warm-up.
+As an injury heals, especially if it is a soft-tissue injury (e.g. muscle, tendon, or ligament), it is typically beneficial to heat the injury before exercise.
+The heat has a way of “prepping” the muscle by increasing blood flow.
 The nerves are better able to prepare for movement with heat.
-Stimulated warm muscles are able to absorb more energy while being used 1.
+Stimulated warm muscles are able to absorb more energy while being used.
 This may help prevent further injury.

 There are clearly benefits to both treatments.
 We recommend the following: